luispuerto/tramstr38-defects/Tramstr 38 defects.md

 ## Kitchen

-Some of the doors on the kitchen cupboards have scratches and dents.
+Some of the doors on the kitchen's cupboards have scratches and dents.

 ![IMG_1164](images/Kitchen/IMG_1164.jpeg)